-Red Krokodil is a 2012 Italian horror feature film directed by Domiziano Cristopharo (Deep Web; POE 4: The Black Cat; Virus: Extreme Contamination; Phantasmagoria; et al; co-producer of Phobia; American Guinea Pig: Sacrifice) from a screenplay written by Francesco Scardone (Poern).
+Red Krokodil is a 2012 Italian horror film directed by Domiziano Cristopharo (Deep Web; POE 4: The Black Cat; Virus: Extreme Contamination; Phantasmagoria; et al; co-producer of Phobia; American Guinea Pig: Sacrifice) from a screenplay written by Francesco Scardone (Poern).
 The movie stars Brock Madson, Valerio Cassa and Viktor Karam.

-A man (Brock Madon) is addicted to mind-numbing drug, Krokodil.
+A man (Brock Madon) is addicted to the mind-numbing drug, Krokodil.
 He suddenly finds himself alone in a post-nuclear city similar to Chernobyl.
 His physical decay, caused by the massive intake of drugs, is mirrored in his inner world, as reality mixes with hallucinations.

 The breakup of the body that this drug causes, is severe in it’s graphic and yet, slow destruction while he is slowly falling into madness as his addictions to the drug, runs out of control…

 Reviews [click links to read more]: